 It appears to be a universal thought that we are a result of what our parents made us, good or bad and not many people would argue with that.
 However, not everyone has the same idea.
 In a highly controversial book published in 1998 and highlighted in a Scientific American article ten years later, Judith Rich Harris did her best to blow this theory to pieces.
 In her book, The Nature Assumption, (just reissued) she claimed boldly that :

-Harris’s alternative theory is based on the greater influence of peers, teachers and genetics in the development of child behavior.
+Harris’s alternative theory is based on the greater influence of peers, teachers and genetics in the development of child behaviour.
 She says that children quickly learn to behave one way in the house and another outside when with other people.
-During the socialization of children, they are more likely to be influenced by same-sex peers than parents, says Harris.
+During the socialisation of children, they are more likely to be influenced by same-sex peers than parents, says Harris.
 Equally, rules set by teachers (and indeed their personality ) also determines how a child will behave.
-Due to the socialization theory, children will often break up into groups in school causing certain behavior traits as they try to comply with the social rules set by peers.
-Harris claims that too often in the case of bad behavior in school, parents try to deal with a solution at home rather than pushing for the school to help where the root of the problem lies.
+Due to the socialisation theory, children will often break up into groups in school causing certain behaviour traits as they try to comply with the social rules set by peers.
+Harris claims that too often in the case of bad behaviour in school, parents try to deal with a solution at home rather than pushing for the school to help where the root of the problem lies.

 Opinion 2.
 Parents are the biggest influence.

 There is a fine line between good and bad parenting styles but one thing is for sure..get it wrong and your child will suffer in adulthood!
 The difficult thing is to work out what is the best style and to consistently apply it.
 Not an easy job under the best of circumstances and we mostly all get it wrong.
 However, the consequences of inadequate parenting can be seen everywhere.
 Adults who suffer from depression, perfectionism, lack of self-esteem can all pinpoint the start of this to upbringing and parenting styles.